hydra3333/unified_diff_patcher/README.md

 ## Foreward

-Drafted by ChatGPT AI (with substantial logic errors), fixed and extended by Claude AI.
+Drafted by ChatGPT AI (initially with serious logic errors), fixed and extended by Claude AI.

-Although both Claude AI and ChatGPT AI both can and do make mistakes when in programming python, Claude AI seems to make fewer mistakes and fixes them well when asked.
-Funnily enough, Claude AI found in program comments "Author: ChatGPT" and added "(Enhanced by Claude)" to that comment.
-Both AIs are hampered in the sense that the free plans are limited in that they do not let you iterate development much due to their analyses and output limits ... however, even when subscribing to the first level plans the limits are still substantial enough to impede development, but you can get stuff done.

-For the moment, appreciating both AIs, I applaud Claude.
+**BEWARE:** both Claude AI and ChatGPT AI consistently fail to provide valid patch files when asked, sometimes providing an invalidly formatted patch file and at almost all other times forgetting line numbers and then without any warning using rubbish line numbers instead.
+Both acknowledge their consistent failure in this regard.

 ---